The Future of Driver-Facing Fleet Management Apps

 The use of apps is becoming more and more prevalent in the world of business.
 And for good reason.
 Employees who work for mobile-focused companies are more productive, creative, satisfied and loyal than those who don’t1.

 In the past, fleet managers were solely in control of telematics data.
-However, now it has become well-known that giving drivers access to information about their performance helps improve behavior on the road and, in turn, increases fleet safety and efficiency.
+However, the prevalence of truck driver apps have made it well-known that giving drivers access to information about their performance helps improve behavior on the road and, in turn, increases fleet safety and efficiency.

-As these apps become more advanced, so do the features they offer.
+As these fleet management apps become more advanced, so do the features they offer.
 Let’s take a look at what they can do and how this benefits drivers:

-Driver-focused apps can use telematics data to assign scores to drivers based on their behavior on the road.
-Drivers can use the app to track their performance and see where they rank compared to site and organization averages.
+Truck driver apps can use telematics data to assign scores to drivers based on their behavior on the road.
+Drivers can use the fleet management program to track their performance and see where they rank compared to site and organization averages.
 A map shows them where events occurred and helps drivers more effectively deduce what went wrong or what areas present the most difficulty.

 Aside from driver scoring offering drivers the opportunity to take charge of their actions, fleet managers can use that data to determine whether drivers need training and what kind of training they need.